Approval-Based Voting with Mixed Goods: Preliminaries

-We assume that the agents have \emph{approval} preferences (also known as \emph{dichotomous} or \emph{binary}), i.e., each agent $i\in N$ approves a bundle $R_i = (C_i, G_i)$ of the resource.\footnote{Approval preferences can be given explicitly as part of the input for algorithms, so we do not need the cake-cutting query model of \citet{RobertsonWe98}.} The utility of agent~$i$ for a bundle $R'$ is given by $u_i(R') \coloneqq s(R_i\cap R') = \ell(C_i\cap C') + |G_i\cap G'|$.
+We assume that the agents have \emph{approval} preferences (also known as \emph{dichotomous} or \emph{binary}), i.e., each agent $i\in N$ approves a bundle $R_i = (C_i, G_i)$ of the resource.\footnote{Approval preferences can be given explicitly as part of the input for algorithms, so we do not need the cake-cutting query model of \citet{RobertsonWe98}.
+In particular, the cake preferences can be described by the endpoints of the cake intervals approved by each agent. } The utility of agent~$i$ for a bundle $R'$ is given by $u_i(R') \coloneqq s(R_i\cap R') = \ell(C_i\cap C') + |G_i\cap G'|$.
 Let $\alpha\in (0,c+m]$ be a given parameter, and assume that a bundle~$A$ with $s(A)\le \alpha$ can be chosen and collectively allocated to the agents;\footnote{Instead of the variable $k$ as in multiwinner voting, we use $\alpha$, as this variable may not be an integer in our setting.
-This is consistent with the notation used by Bei et al.~(2022) for cake sharing.} we also refer to an allocated bundle as an \emph{allocation}.
+This is consistent with the notation used by \citet{BeiLuSu24} for cake sharing.} we also refer to an allocated bundle as an \emph{allocation}.
+(Note that we allow $s(A)\le \alpha$ rather than requiring $s(A)= \alpha$; this is a slight deviation from the standard multiwinner voting model.)
 An \emph{instance} consists of the resource~$R$, the agents~$N$ and their approved bundles $(R_i)_{i\in N}$, and the parameter $\alpha$.
-We say that an instance is a \emph{cake instance} if it does not contain indivisible goods (i.e., $m = 0$), and an \emph{indivisible-goods instance} if it does not contain cake (i.e., $c = 0$).
-An example instance is shown in \Cref{fig:example-instance}.
+We say that an instance is a \emph{cake instance} if it does not contain indivisible goods (i.e., $m = 0$), and an \emph{indivisible-goods instance} if it does not contain cake (i.e., $c = 0$).\footnote{When $c = 0$ the cake consists of a single point, which yields utility~$0$ to every agent, so we may ignore it.} An example instance is shown in \Cref{fig:example-instance}.

 A \emph{mechanism} or \emph{rule} $\mathcal{M}$ maps any instance to an allocation of the resource.
 For any property $P$ of allocations, we say that a rule~$\mathcal{M}$ satisfies property $P$ if for every instance, the allocation output by $\mathcal{M}$ satisfies $P$.
 An example of a rule is the \emph{maximum Nash welfare (MNW)} rule, which returns an allocation $A$ that maximizes the product $\prod_{i\in N}u_i(A)$ of the agents' utilities.\footnote{Ties can be broken arbitrarily except when the highest possible product is $0$.
 In this exceptional case, the MNW rule first gives positive utility to a set of agents of maximal size and then maximizes the product of utilities for the agents in this set.}